chris-moreton/concourse-pipeline-controller/README.md

 #### Deploy (AAT)

 The deployment step is a [blue/green deployment](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html) to Cloud Foundry which ensures that the new build is ready for use before switching it with the old one.

-It will also run a smoke test.
+##### Smoke Test

+After pushing the application to a holding area (blue), it will look for a smoketest file at:

+    smoketest/smoketest.sh

+You can place any commands you like in there.
+Just ensure that the script returns a zero exit code to indicate success.

 #### Functional Tests (AAT)